Have a cuppa ...

 He paid and we ran to the car.
 It was raining again.
 He unlocked the door and helped me in.
 He got in, turned the key in the ignition and looked at me.
 I stared straight ahead.
 He sighed and put the car into gear.

 He lived in one of the new expensive condominiums.
-His flat was on the 15th floor, marble floors, leather couch, lamps on tables.
+His flat was on the 15th floor.
+Marble floors, leather couch, lamps on tables.
 Browns and deep oranges.
 Behind me, I heard ice clinking into glass.
 Felt eyes warm on my back.
 Too warm.
-I grabbed my bag from the couch and turned, back to the door, to where I had come from.
+I grabbed my shoulder bag from the couch and turned, back to the door, back to where I had come from.

 I had not looked at him since the eyes in the mirror.